 For more than 100 years, the Japan Society of Northern California has fostered collaboration and understanding between the United States and Japan by providing Northern Californians with a range of language, cultural and business programming and opportunities for fellowship.
 The programming has varied through the years but the mission to foster understanding and collaboration between Japan and the United States remains unchanged.

-On November 23, 2019 the Japan Society will hold its 33rd Annual Award of Honor Gala at the Hotel Nikko San Francisco.
+On November 23, 2019 the Japan Society held its 33rd Annual Award of Honor Gala at the Hotel Nikko San Francisco.
 The gala is our signature event of the year attended by a wide range of Americans and Japanese from business, government, the arts, academia and the community who share a strong commitment to close ties between the United States and Japan.

 2019 Award of Honor Recipients:

 Carl Pascarella, who headed Visa USA as CEO and President from 1993-2005, is currently Executive Adviser at TPG Capital where he focuses on financial service and technology.
 He is also an angel investor and has enabled many Silicon Valley and international entrepreneurs, including from Brazil, China, Europe and Southeast Asia, to achieve success in the financial technology area.